Analytics & Threshold Configuration

 User Response Time [Baselining]

-Editing a Static Threshold Value
+Edit a Static Threshold Value

 To edit a static threshold value, click Edit to open the Edit Static Threshold dialog box.